TorzAway/lazbis/README.md

 # lazarus_bis
 Gotta collect em all

+## Notes
+Being maintained by Kroaking DaKnightsAway until such time as incorporated into
+official LazBis by AQuietOne.

 ## Credits
 Initial anguish and DSK standalone scripts provided by Dlilah and ... from Verticordious.
-Other lists provided by AQuientone, Dlilah and ...
+Other lists provided by AQuietOne, Dlilah and ...

 ## Installation